Intel says it closed its pay gap globally

 Intel has achieved gender pay equity across its global workforce, the company said Tuesday.

+The giant chip maker also said that it had added stock-based compensation to its pay-equity analysis.
+Previously, pay adjustments were only made to employees' base pay and bonuses.
+The company began evaluating total compensation, which includes stock grants, last year.

-Intel defines pay equity as "closing the gap in the average pay between employees of different genders or races and ethnicities" in the same or similar roles, after taking into account factors like performance and tenure.
+Intel defines pay equity as "closing the gap in the average pay between employees of different genders or races and ethnicities" in the same or similar roles.
+The company takes performance, tenure and other factors into account.

-"Our commitment to achieving gender pay equity is central to making Intel a truly inclusive workplace, which we believe is a key factor in employee performance, productivity and engagement," said Julie Ann Overcash, vice president of human resources and director of compensation and benefits at Intel, in a post.
+"Our commitment to achieving gender pay equity is central to making Intel a truly inclusive workplace, which we believe is a key factor in employee performance, productivity and engagement," Julie Ann Overcash, vice president of human resources and director of compensation and benefits, wrote in a post.
 "A diverse workforce and inclusive culture are essential to our evolution and growth."

 Boosting diversity is a hot topic in the tech industry, which is dominated by white men and plagued with biases against women.
 Men make up three quarters of the US tech workforce, according to the Kapor Center, a nonprofit supporting women and people of color in STEM.
 Silicon Valley has also struggled to represent racial diversity, with black and Latino employees making up around 7.4 percent and 8 percent of the workforce respectively, according to the US Equal Employment Opportunity Commission.